CTCMS-UQ/dofulator/doc/usage.md

 # d.results is a 3D numpy array, indexed as `d.results[frame_id, atom_id, dir]`,
 # where `dir` is 0, 1 or 2 for x, y or z DoF component.
 ```

+To query atomic/directional, translational or rotational/vibrational DoF components
+on the current frame of the trajectory once the frame has already been processed
+with `d.run()` or `d.run_single_frame()`, `d.current_frame_dof()` is provided.
+For example, to get the directional contributions of rotational/vibrational modes,
+use `d.current_frame_dof('directional', 'non-translational')`.

 To calculate local temperatures, a `LocalTemperature` analysis class is provided,
 where each local temperature is defined by an